GLE Compilation Guide

 The untar command above should have extracted GLE to a subfolder of your home directory called "gle-graphics-x.y.z".

-Alternatively, you can install GLE from its development GIT repository.
+Alternatively, you can install GLE from its development CVS repository.
 You can skip this step if you chose to install a stable source code package and followed the instructions from the previous paragraph.

 Configure GLE's Source Code